 Is it strange/ironic to be dousing Adenhart's jersey in a drunken, wanton manner given that it was that very substance that led to his untimely death?
 Just sayin'...

 Here's the thing, have you ever seen that stupid t-shirt "Guns don't kill people, I do"?
 Well, this is the same thing.
 The guy who killed Nick Adenhart and his friends killed them, not beer.
 If you took Nick Adenhart's jersey and put it in the driver's seat of a car does that also disrespect his legacy?
 I mean, afterall a car was the very thing that led to his untimely death!
 I know that's ridiculous, but it's also basically saying the same thing.
-Continue reading »
+Read the rest of this entry »

 Once a website or a person gets a certain amount of success and influence in the world, they tend to want to give back to the community (unless they're a real asshole).
 You see this all over the place.
 Actors, musicians, bloggers, all doing stuff for free and the proceeds going to a worthy cause.
 I think that I've reached the point in my career where it's my turn to give back to the community, but what should I give back to?
 Cancer?
 Been done.
 AIDs?
 Done.
 Homelessness?
 No thanks.

 You see when I give back, I want it to be something that really matters to me.
 Something near and dear to my heart.
 Something like... tailgating, but how do I give back to tailgating?
 Well, let's have my dear friend from Wisconsin Sports Tap explain.
 Read the rest of this entry »